 Imagine the following sequence:

-Having to find a garage nearby who will come out to your vehicle to assess it
+Having to find a vehicle recovery company that will come out to your vehicle to assess it

 Waiting for them to come out (maybe an hour, maybe more)

 Keeping the kids safe and happy while you wait